If you want a

 These guys really love trees and it shows.
 From disease treatment and pruning tips to field photos, The Davey Tree Expert Company shows how to really care for trees and why it’s important.

 The National Association of Landscape Professionals keeps followers updated on the latest awareness campaigns and legal issues facing the industry.
-You’ll learn about the benefits of lawns, educational sessions and industry trends.
+You’ll learn about the benefits of lawns, educational sessions

 A&A Lawn & Landscaping